 - In Williston and Dinosaur reservoir watersheds and reference areas predatory fish, such as bull trout and lake trout, have higher levels of mercury than fish lower down on the food chain, such as rainbow trout and kokanee.

 - Larger fish have higher mercury levels than smaller fish.

-This investigation into fish mercury concentrations included many opportunities for direct involvement of First Nations in the collection of fish samples.
-Citizens from six First Nations took part in a training session and learned how to collect fish samples; many participated in collecting fish in areas targeted for sampling; others acted as community coordinators and collected samples during community fishing activities; and some gathered information about fish consumption.
-First Nation-led businesses were directly involved or had the opportunity to be involved in the collection of fish samples and worked with the consultants leading this work on behalf of the FWCP.
+This investigation into fish mercury concentrations included many opportunities for direct involvement of Indigenous Nations in the collection of fish samples.
+Citizens from six Indigenous Nations took part in a training session and learned how to collect fish samples; many participated in collecting fish in areas targeted for sampling; others acted as community coordinators and collected samples during community fishing activities; and some gathered information about fish consumption.
+Indigenous Nation-led businesses were directly involved or had the opportunity to be involved in the collection of fish samples and worked with the consultants leading this work on behalf of the FWCP.

 Our Peace Region board selected Azimuth Consulting Group Partnership (Azimuth) to conduct this multi-year investigation to study mercury.

 Our role is to facilitate dialogue among partners, including engagement with Indigenous Nations, and oversee the scientific collection of relevant data.
 We do not have a mandate to specifically address human health issues related to fish consumption.
 We are committed to working with others in the region to fill information gaps and support a process to provide information to agencies responsible for human health.